pulumi/docs/content/blog/getting-started-with-k8s-part3/index.md

 The ServiceDeployment class is defined in the *k8sjs* module using ComponentResource.
 We define deployment, service, and ipAddress as public read-only properties.
 The constructor takes three arguments:

-name: The unique name of the resource.
+`name`: The unique name of the resource.
 args: Information passed to [initialize] method.
 opts: A bag of options that control this resource's behavior.